 For example, how could you distinguish a metric ton of feathers versus a metric ton of bricks, shown in Figure 1, if you could not see them?

 One metric ton of either feathers or bricks will have an identical mass of 1,000 kilograms (one metric ton).
 However, a metric ton of feathers will occupy a volume of almost 400 million cm3 (about the size of four tractor trailer trucks), while a metric ton of bricks will occupy only one-half million cm3 (about the size of a large-screen TV).
 The bricks are denser than the feathers because their mass is packed into a smaller volume.
 This relationship between the mass and volume of a substance is what defines the physical property of density:

 Density = Mass/Volume

 Density is defined as the ratio of an object's mass to its volume, as shown in the equation above.
-Because it is a ratio, the density of a material remains the same no matter how much of that material is present.
+Because it is a ratio, the density of a material remains the same without regard to how much of that material is present.
 Density is therefore called an intensive property of matter.
 Mass is the amount of matter contained in an object and is commonly measured in units of grams (g).
 Volume is the amount of space taken up by a quantity of matter and is commonly expressed in cubic centimeters (cm3) or in milliliters (ml) (1cm3 = 1 ml).
 Therefore, common units used to express density are grams per milliliters (g/ml) and grams per cubic centimeter (g/cm3).